Camie Nitzel, PhD LP

 Camie is a queer-identified psychologist who enjoys supporting all members of the LGBTQ+ community, particularly transgender and gender-diverse individuals.
 Camie’s work is guided by the Gender Affirmative Model, considered to be a model best practice by the APA.
 Camie is the only Licensed Psychologist Member of WPATH in the State of Nebraska, providing appropriately aligned assessments for pre-hormone and pre-surgical psychological evaluations.
-Camie also collaborates with medical and mental health providers, businesses, schools, and educators toward developing sensitive and culturally responsive environments that respect and affirm diverse gender identities and all sexualities.
+Camie also collaborates with medical and mental health providers, businesses, schools, and educators, sharing expertise toward developing sensitive and culturally responsive environments that respect and affirm diverse gender identities and all sexualities.

 Camie approaches clients with warmth, authenticity, depth, and insight.
 Using evidence-based therapies (IPT, CBT, ACT, DBT), Camie helps individuals discover and explore their own internal wisdom, strengths, and motivations to change.
 Camie is highly engaged in the process of guiding clients toward inner exploration and excavation of any obstacles they encounter.
 Camie views therapy as a relational collaboration shared with clients who are committed to envisioning and constructing vibrant lives.
 To the therapeutic process, Camie brings openness, curiosity, camaraderie, quick wit, a sense of humor, and a steady belief in human capacity for change.